Anthropic: U.S. military and intelligence

 In November 2024, Anthropic partnered with Palantir and Amazon Web Services to provide the Claude model to U.S. intelligence and defense agencies.
 In June 2025, Anthropic announced a "Claude Gov" model.
-Ars Technica reported that as of June 2025 it was in use at multiple U.S. national security agencies.

-In July 2025, the United States Department of Defense announced that Anthropic had received a $200 million contract for AI in the military, along with Google, OpenAI, and xAI.
+Ars Technica reported that as of June 2025, it was in use at multiple U.S. national security agencies.
+As of February 2026, Anthropic's partnership with Palantir makes Claude the only AI model used in classified missions.
+In July 2025, the United States Department of Defense (DoD) announced that Anthropic had received a $200 million contract for AI in the military, along with Google, OpenAI, and xAI.